AdamCarnaffan/ericius_aurantiaco/README.md

 ## What it does

 This web application displays a figure from 0-100 on a red-green sliding scale beside the headline of every news article from a google news search.
 This is done to give a quantifiable measure of reliability and credibility of news articles, allowing users to compare articles to obtain only the most honest sources of information.
-Users can also rate news article based their perception of the level of credibility to provide feedback for the community.
+Users can also provide their own ratings as feedback for the community based on their perception of an article's reliability.

 ## How we built it